These are the best places to hunt elk in North America.

 3. Western and Southwest Colorado

 Colorado is known as a great elk hunting state in general, thanks to the huge elk numbers there.
-It's one of the most popular places for non-residents to go just based on the number of OTC tags available for a variety of seasons.
+It's one of the best elk destinations for non-residents to go just based on the number of OTC tags available for a variety of seasons.
 It doesn't matter if you're looking for a rifle hunt or archery elk, the Rocky Mountains are full of prime opportunities at trophy bulls.
+Especially if you are looking for a DIY-style experience.

 Just like Idaho, the west and southwest of the state offers some good elk hunting opportunities in a variety of terrain.
 Public land consists of both National Forests and BLM land.
 A non-resident tag is going to run around $660 for a bull and $500 for a cow.

 As for the best units?
-You'll get varying opinions on that, but Game Management Units 40, 74, 13, 22 and 4 are all held in pretty high regard.
+You'll get varying opinions on that, but Game Management Units 40, 74, 13, 22 and 4 are all held in pretty high regard, especially during archery season.
 The Colorado Parks and Wildlife Department starts OTC sales on August 9, so mark your calendars.

 4. Southwest Utah